Nearly half of all Americans will die completely broke.

 If your manager or employer says “No” the first time around (and this is very likely), don’t get discouraged.
 Simply thank them for their time and ask them “What specific outcomes would be required for me to receive this raise within the next 3-6 months?”
 If they can’t answer this question, you should probably find another employer.

-How to Reduce Your Expenses without Sacrificing Your Quality of Life
+How to Be Frugal 101: Adopt Better Money Habits to Reduce Your Expenses without Sacrificing Your Quality of Life

 “Spend extravagantly on the things that you love and cut costs mercilessly on the things you don’t.” ~Ramit Sethi